-- A public hearing is held to solicit taxpayer input on the adopted budget. - Tax rate advertisements appear twice, a week apart and 14 days before the public hearings. - The Board of Supervisors holds its final work session. - The Board of Supervisors officially adopts the operating and capital budgets, fixes tax rates. - School funds are appropriated by the Board.
+- A public hearing is held to solicit taxpayer input on the budget. - Tax rate advertisements appear twice, a week apart and 14 days before the public hearings. - The Board of Supervisors holds its final work session. - The Board of Supervisors officially adopts the operating and capital budgets, fixes tax rates.